jasperblues/Round-and-Round-Kit/README.md

 # Limitations

-Currently the view does not update while a transition is in progress.
+Currently the view does not update during the 0.75secs that a transition is in progress.
 It's necessary to set up the view beforehand.

 # Installation